Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
 AI can help us achieve that, but we must also consider the economic benefits it brings."

 **Isabella**: "But at what cost?
 We need to ensure that technology serves everyone, not just the privileged.
-If we ignore the marginalized, we are failing our society."
+If we ignore the marginalized, we are failing our society.
+We must advocate for policies that uplift those who are often overlooked."

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*